The Strategic Meetings Management Guide

 Money-Saving Tips for Meeting Planners

-A notable way to shine as a meeting planner is to become known for your stellar budgeting abilities.
+A notable way to shine as a strategic meeting manager is to become known for your stellar budgeting abilities.
 If you can master budget planning and meeting spend to save your organization money while still delivering attendee value, you’ll become a true asset to your management team.

 Here are a few money-saving tips on how you can surpass their expectations, plus a bonus must-do activity at the end.